our founder & timeline

 1975

-Jack opens Center Industries Corporation, a manufacturing company that hires people with disabilities at competitive wages.
-Center Industries seeks contracts in the open marketplace, produces its own goods, and sells them – all while paying its employees a competitive wage with benefits.
+Jack Jonas opened Center Industries Corporation (CIC), a manufacturing company that hires people with disabilities at competitive wages.
+The company seeks contracts in the open marketplace, produces goods, and sells them — all while paying its employees a competitive wage with benefits.

-Now with more than 250 employees (nearly half of whom have a physical disability) and diversified manufacturing capabilities, Center Industries proves that with the right workspace adaptations, a disability isn’t an employment deal-breaker. -
+Today, with more than 250 employees (nearly half of whom have a physical disability) and diversified manufacturing capabilities, CIC proves that with the proper workspace adaptations, a disability isn’t an employment deal-breaker.

 1976

-The engineering achievements that made large-scale employment of people with disabilities possible at Center Industries Corporation were fully recognized when CPRF and the College of Engineering at Wichita State became a National Rehabilitation Engineering Center.
+The engineering achievements that made large-scale employment of people with disabilities possible at CIC were fully recognized when CPRF and the College of Engineering at Wichita State became a National Rehabilitation Engineering Center (RERC).
 It was one of only 16 such facilities in the United States at the time.

 1979

-CPRF begins construction on The Timbers, a 100-unit apartment complex built specifically for people who use wheelchairs.
-The Timbers apartment community, located on the CPRF campus, was the first HUD property in the nation built specifically for people who use wheelchairs.
 With 100 fully accessible apartments, The Timbers continues to provide people with independent living and a sense of community.
-The addition of the Timber Lines Transportation Services also provides accessible transportation, which gives residents a “full circle” service that increases their sense of independence, dignity, and community.
+The addition of the Timber Lines Transportation Services also offers accessible transportation, which gives residents a “full circle” service that increases their sense of independence, dignity and community.

 1986

-CPRF opens the Daniel M. Carney Rehabilitation Engineering Center (now the Wheelchair & Posture Seating Clinic), providing customized wheelchairs and seating systems for Kansans of all ages.
+CPRF opened the Daniel M. Carney Rehabilitation Engineering Center (now the Wheelchair & Posture Seating Clinic), providing customized wheelchairs and seating systems for Kansans of all ages.

 1987

-The CPRF Adult Day Services program begins offering daily enrichment, learning activities, and care to adults with physical and developmental disabilities.
+The CPRF Adult Day Services program began offering daily enrichment, learning activities, and care to adults with physical and developmental disabilities.

 1990

-Along with fellow board members and supporters of the organization, Treasurer Daniel Taylor spearheaded the CPRF Endowment Fund to ensure the organization was positioned to continue our mission for years to come.
+Treasurer Daniel Taylor and fellow board members and supporters spearheaded the CPRF Endowment Fund to position the organization to continue our mission for years to come.

 1999

-The School of Adaptive Computer Training opens for students who need specialized classroom equipment.
+The School of Adaptive Computer Training (SACT) opened for students who need specialized classroom equipment.

-Patricia and Bob Patterson, owners of Digital Consulting Software Services, worked with Dan Carney and Jack Jonas to form CPRF's newest affiliate organization: DCSS Ability, a white collar alternative to Center Industries Corporation that offers information technology training and open-source web research.
+Patricia and Bob Patterson, owners of Digital Consulting Software Services, worked with Dan Carney and Jack Jonas to form CPRF’s newest affiliate organization, DCSS Ability.
+This white-collar alternative to CIC offers information technology training and open-source web research.

 2000

-CPRF receives Projects with Industry grant, which provides funding for students to attend the School of Adaptive Computer Training.
+CPRF received the Projects With Industry Grant, which provides funding for students to attend the SACT.

-CPRF founds Business Technology Career Opportunities, Inc., a document imaging company with a mission to employ people with disabilities.
-BTCO's inaugural contract was with the U.S. Census Bureau.
+CPRF founded Business Technology Career Opportunities, Inc. (BTCO), a document imaging company with a mission to employ people with disabilities.
+BTCO’s inaugural contract was with the U.S. Census Bureau.

 2002